census-recensement/portal/doc_en.md

 - Authors/Publishers
 - Publications

-The authority lists, as well as additional documentation about the CCDDP project goals and scope, are available from the CCDDP [Borealis](https://borealisdata.ca/file.xhtml?fileId=1115102&version=2.0)repository.
+The authority lists, as well as additional documentation about the CCDDP project goals and scope, are available from the CCDDP [Borealis](https://borealisdata.ca/dataverse/ccddp-pddrc) repository.
 General information is also available from the [project website](https://cddp-pddr.ca)